pottekkat/personal-website/content/posts/standards.md

 However, preventing standards from evolving or discarding them in favor of something new would undoubtedly curb development.

-Standards should not be seen as bounding boxes to fit into but frameworks to build on top of.
+Standards should not be seen as bounding boxes to fit into but frameworks to build on.
 If a new standard is needed for this framework, it must exist.

 In a perfect world, standards will inevitably converge.
 But such worlds exist only in alternate universes.